By EJN Labs · 25 Sep 2025 · 3 min

 When to choose white-box

-White-box is the right model for high-assurance reviews of new components before launch, for security-critical systems where the consequence of a missed flaw is severe, for cryptographic protocols and authentication libraries, and for code review work that complements a black-box or grey-box assessment of the deployed system.
-Many regulated UK organisations commission white-box assurance for components in their financial-services or healthcare critical path, alongside the broader penetration testing programme.
+Choose white-box for high-assurance reviews of new components before launch, for security-critical systems where a missed flaw would be severe, for cryptographic protocols and authentication libraries, and for code review that complements a black-box or grey-box assessment of the deployed system.

 Methodology